-Video appointments are available for patients seeking general psychiatric consultations and/or medication management, as well as patients interested in starting TMS when our office reopens.
-If you’re interested in starting TMS, the initial consultation phase can begin now over the phone, which will help us begin your sessions sooner once we’re open again.
+Video appointments are available for patients seeking general psychiatric consultations and/or medication management, as well as patients interested in starting TMS in the future.
+If you’re interested in starting TMS, the initial consultation phase can begin now over the phone.

 What Is Coronavirus/COVID-19?

 A “coronavirus” is a family of viruses that cause flu-like illnesses.
 COVID-19 is a type of coronavirus that first appeared in 2019, and has spread rapidly across the globe.

 Most people who contract COVID-19 will become mildly ill and recover at home, but some people will become more seriously ill and require hospitalization.
 Learn more about COVID-19 on the CDC’s website.

 Why Is it Important to Prevent the Spread of COVID-19?

 It’s important for all Americans to take steps to prevent the spread of the virus, because a sudden spike in the number of hospitalizations can overwhelm our healthcare system.
 When a hospital is overwhelmed, patients are in danger because:

 - Fewer beds, equipment, and supplies are available.

 - Care providers have less time for each patient, which means a lower quality of care.

 - Outbreaks tend to cluster in geographic areas, which means that other hospitals in the same area are also overwhelmed – so transferring patients or supplies from one hospital to another is not an option.